 - use of tools and technology.

-Every stage of your career requires that you are able to identify, analyse, prioritise and convincingly describe your skills.
+Every stage of your career requires that you are able to identify, analyse, prioritise and convincingly articulate your skills.

 - career planning

 - applying for jobs using a resume, cover letter or response to selection criteria

 - requesting new duties and responsibilities

 - selecting future professional development.

 Developing employability skills